-Classical philology and history of Graeco-Roman antiquity: languages, literature, mythology, history of kingdoms and peoples ▲
+Classical philology, history of Graeco-Roman antiquity, and Byzantium: languages, literature, mythology, history of kingdoms and peoples

-The study of Graeco-Roman activity, of the heritage of the classical European languages is another permanent sphere engaging the attention of the IOCS (O. Akhunova, N. Braginskaya, V. Mostovaya, D. Torshilov).
-Here research is conducted in the following directions: the history and poetics of classical ancient literature (Homeric epic, the novel of late antiquity), the evolution of folklore motifs and ritual elements in literature and art, Greek proverbs, the history of Graeco-Roman science (e.g., the gradual rationalization of mythology in historical and philosophic thought), the reflection of myths in different literary genres, the results of the linguistic approach to poetic texts, the theory and practice of translating classical poetry (Catullus, Pindar) into Russian, medieval Latin and Byzantine literature.
+The study of Graeco-Roman activity, of the heritage of the classical European languages is another permanent sphere engaging the attention of the IOCS (O. Akhunova, N. Braginskaya, V. Mostovaya, D. Torshilov, M. Shumilin).
+Here research is conducted in the following directions: the history and poetics of classical ancient literature (Homeric epic, the novel of late antiquity, classical Roman poetry), the evolution of folklore motifs and ritual elements in literature and art, Greek proverbs, the history of Graeco-Roman science (e.g., the gradual rationalization of mythology in historical and philosophic thought), the reflection of myths in different literary genres, the results of the linguistic approach to poetic texts, textual criticism of ancient literary works, the theory and practice of translating classical poetry (Catullus, Pindar) into Russian, medieval Latin and Byzantine literature.
 In compliance with tradition, translatory work, commentary and editorship (Russian editions of Philo of Alexandria, Athenaeus, Plutarch, Titus Livius, Hyginus, Dionysius Scytobrachion, the Hisperica Famina, etc.) occupy a most honorable place in the scholarly activity of classical philologers.
 They have also taken part in the preparation of textbooks on ancient Greek and classical Greek metrics.

 The Institute’s members participate on a regular basis in the organization of Moscow Gasparov Colloquia, as well as in the work of other conferences on Graeco-Roman antiquity, like Moscow “Classical Philology in the Context of World Culture” Colloquia and I. Tronsky Memorial Colloquia in St. Petersburg.
 The monthly “Contemporary Problems of Classical Studies” seminar functions since 2004, and the students’ academic conference, since 2016.